 Our Compensation Committee is responsible for our executive compensation program, including establishing our executive compensation philosophy, policies, and practices, and making compensation recommendations to our Board of Directors on all compensation of all our executive officers, including our named executive officers.
 Our Compensation Committee is also responsible for making recommendations to our Board of Directors regarding the form and amount of cash- and equity-based and other compensation to be paid to our non-employee directors.
-The members of our Compensation Committee periodically discuss our overall executive compensation philosophy and review quantitative competitive market data (with the assistance of external consultants and advisors) along with applicable qualitative factors relevant to compensation committee will continue to review, evaluate, modify, and enhance our executive compensation program.
-Consequently, our executive compensation program may, over time, vary from our historical practices.
+The members of our Compensation Committee periodically discuss our overall executive compensation philosophy and review quantitative competitive market data (with the assistance of external consultants and advisors) along with applicable qualitative factors relevant to compensation-decision making, including company and executive performance.
+As a publicly-traded company, we expect that our Compensation Committee will continue to review, evaluate, modify, and enhance our executive compensation program may, over time, vary from our historical practices.